Galen Center: History

 The architectural firm behind the design of the Galen Center is HNTB.
 Construction officially began on October 31, 2004, with a groundbreaking ceremony including Los Angeles City Council members Bernard Parks and Jan Perry along with Helene and Louis Galen, longtime USC fans for whom the facility is named.

-The first event, a women's volleyball game between USC and Stanford University, took place on October 12, 2006.
+The first event, a women's volleyball game between USC and Stanford, took place on October 12, 2006.
 The first concert at the center was October 21, 2006 and featured Al Green.
 The first men's basketball was held on November 16 against the University of South Carolina.
 The first sellout crowd was the men's basketball game against the UCLA Bruins on January 12, 2007, with an attendance of 9,682.
 The highest attendance in the first year was for the Cal Bears men's basketball game on February 24, 2007 at 10,027.

 On January 31, 2008, the USC men's basketball game against the Arizona Wildcats set the arena's attendance record with crowd of 10,258 in attendance.

 On May 10, 2014, the arena hosted a heavyweight title boxing fight between Chris Arreola and Bermane Stiverne for the vacant World Boxing Council Heavyweight Title.
 Stiverne won the title after a sixth-round knockout of Arreola, becoming the first Haitian-born boxer to win a world heavyweight championship, as well as the first out of the province of Quebec, to win the WBC world heavyweight championship.

 Jim Sterkel Court

 The Galen Center's basketball court was named after former USC basketball player Jim Sterkel, who played for the Trojans for two seasons in the 1950s, averaging 10 points a game.
 Two unique factors in the naming rights were the obscurity of the name choice and that the Sterkel family was not aware that the court was named after the late Jim Sterkel until after the facility had already opened.
-B. Wayne Hughes, a longtime friend of Sterkel's made the $5 million donation under the agreement that his name never be revealed.
-In an interview with Los Angeles Times columnist Bill Plaschke, who tracked down Hughes but did not reveal his name, 'Anonymous' said that he grew up with Sterkel: both attended Mark Keppel High School, both began at USC in 1955 and were roommates.
+An anonymous donor made the $5 million donation under the agreement that his name never be revealed.
+In an interview with Los Angeles Times columnist Bill Plaschke, who tracked down the donor but did not reveal his name, 'Anonymous' said that he grew up with Sterkel: both attended Mark Keppel High School, both began at USC in 1955 and were roommates.
 'Anonymous' later hired Sterkel and helped pay for his treatment when Sterkel was diagnosed with cancer.
 When the son of the anonymous donor contracted leukemia, Sterkel wrote a poem and sealed it to be read only when the son had died.
 Sterkel later died in 1997, with the son dying two years later.
 Inspired by the poem and his friendship with Sterkel, 'Anonymous' made the donation and named the court after his friend, saying, "Some people don't deserve to be forgotten."
-Hughes was revealed to be the donor by the Times in 2019, as part of a longer profile of Hughes.
+B. Wayne Hughes, a longtime friend of Sterkel's, was revealed to be the donor by the Times in 2019, as part of a longer profile of Hughes.